topliceanu/easter/README.md

 4. Create a new branch and implement your feature.
  - make sure you add tests for your feature.
 In the end __all tests have to pass__!
 To run test suite `$ npm run test`.
  - make sure test coverage does not decrease!
 Run `$ npm run coverage` to open a browser window with the coverage report.
- - make sure you document your code and that the generated code looks ok.
-Run `$ npm run doc` to re-generate the documentation.
+ - make sure you document the code and coverage is > 90%.
+Run `$ npm run doc` to generate the docs and check if they look ok.
  - make sure source code and test code are linted.
 Run `$ npm run lint`
  - submit a pull request with your code.
  - hit me up for a code review!